-Students who have grievances related to a decision of the Faculty of Graduate Studies and Research (FGSR) affecting the student's academic program should first exhaust the appeal and grievance procedures of the School and then, if desired, may pursue the appeal procedures of the FGSR.
-These procedures are available from the School and the FGSR.
+Students who have grievances related to a decision of the Faculty of Graduate Studies and Research (FGSR) affecting the student's academic program should first exhaust the appeal and grievance procedures of the School and then, if desired, may pursue the appeal procedures of the Faculty of Graduate Studies and Research.
+These procedures are available from the School and the Faculty of Graduate Studies and Research.

-184.30.4 Time Limits for Completion of Program
+175.30.4 Time Limits for Completion of Program